Buenos Aires, Argentina — City Guide 2026

 Estadio Más Monumental (River Plate)

 River Plate’s stadium in Núñez, Argentina’s largest.
-Currently undergoing expansion to 81,000+ seats — the renovation is ongoing through 2026, with parts of the stadium closed during construction.
+Currently undergoing a phased expansion — the current phase targets ~85,000+ seats through 2026, with longer-term plans for further enlargement; parts of the stadium remain closed during construction.
 Museum tours available on non-match days (ARS 2,000–3,200, ~$1.50–2.30).
 Same facial recognition system as Bombonera — register before going.
+Verify access against the club schedule before travel.

 The Superclásico